 I strongly hope that a constructive and regular dialogue between both canal authorities and ICS will be established in the near future in order to contribute to a better future as a supporter of the global economy.

 Takashi Nakashima, Chair Canals Panel and Vice President, JSA

 Providing shorter maritime trade routes between countries and faster connection between oceans, the major shipping canals are among the most important waterways in the world and are of vital importance to world trade, noting that the global shipping industry, as represented by ICS, transports around 90% of world trade.

-The Panel provides a consultative platform through which members of ICS discuss a range of canal related issues and their impact on trade in particular.
+The Sub-Committee provides a consultative platform through which members of ICS discuss a range of canal related issues and their impact on trade in particular.
 It also serves to strengthen the voice of ICS (in particular) and the global shipping industry (in general), on shipping canal issues with those national canal authorities that have an impact on the international shipping industry.

 Reporting to the ICS Shipping Policy Committee (SPC), the Canals Sub-Committee establishes a framework that serves as a basis for the global shipping industry’s position on shipping canal related issues.
 This includes liaising and fostering relationships with leading national canal authorities, such as the Panama Canal Authority (ACP) and the Suez Canal Authority (SCA).